-The Eastern New Mexico News, My Eastern New Mexico PLUS, Quay County Sun and Cannon Connections are owned by Clovis Media Inc. The company, which purchased the papers in January 2012 from a group previously known as Freedom Newspapers of New Mexico, has offices in Clovis, Portales and Tucumcari.
+The Eastern New Mexico News, My Eastern New Mexico PLUS, Quay County Sun and Cannon Connections are owned by Clovis Media Inc. The company, which purchased the papers in January 2012 from a group previously known as Freedom Newspapers of New Mexico, has offices in Clovis and Tucumcari.

 The Eastern New Mexico News

 The News was first published on Nov.
 20, 2016.
 It is the merging and continuation of the Clovis News Journal and Portales News-Tribune and their proceeding publications.
-It continues to maintain its main offices in Clovis and has a bureau open in Portales.
+It continues to maintain its main office in Clovis.

 Clovis News Journal